aws-powertools/powertools-lambda-python/docs/utilities/idempotency.md

 The output serializer supports any JSON serializable data, **Python Dataclasses** and **Pydantic Models**.

-!!! info "When using the `output_serializer` parameter, the data will continue to be stored in DynamoDB as a JSON string."
+!!! info "When using the `output_serializer` parameter, the data will continue to be stored in your persistent storage as a JSON string."

 === "Pydantic"